 Water and essential oils do not mix.
 So, if you mix essential oils with peroxide or water and citric acid, the oils will float to the top and possibly create sticky residue in your machine, which might be a problem.

 Rubbing alcohol is also recommended as a component in several DIY Rinse Aids.
-I’m not sure if this will harm your dishwasher, but it’s quite nasty, and the vapours of rubbing alcohol are combustible and should be kept away from any heat source.
+I’m not sure if this will harm your dishwasher, but it’s quite nasty, and the vapors of rubbing alcohol are compatible and should be kept away from any heat source.

-A few people have asked us whether you can use products like Off® Insect Repellent to help dissolve the detergent left behind by a washing machine.
-In this article, we recommend that you use a standard dryer sheet instead.
+A few people have asked me whether you can use products like Off® Insect Repellent to help dissolve the detergent left behind by a washing machine.
+In this article, I recommend that you use a standard dryer sheet instead.

 Dishwashers are great for keeping your life simple and your kitchen clean.
 Most people just simply load it up and push start.
 But, if you have the time to read a little bit, you’ll get even more from your dishwasher.